What Are the Best Pots for Succulents?

 Colours and Textures

-At this point, you can pick a planter for your succulents in two different ways.
+At this point, you can pick a decorative planter for your succulents in two different ways.
 One way to select a texture and colour of the container that is best suited for your succulents, and the other is to pick succulents that will go well in the pot of your choice.
 You can plant the succulents with a similar shape and colour as that of the design on the container.
 It will make the arrangement seem unified and visually tempting.
 Or else, you can go back to the basic terracotta planters or white pottery.
 Succulents will look beautiful in these pots, and their simplicity will keep your focus on the succulents.

 There isn't a one-size-fits-all theory for plant pots, as every plant has its growth routine.
 However, you should select a container that gives your plant enough space to thrive, especially for succulents.
 You need to make some room for their perfect growth.
 Generally, for your 2-inch succulent, a pot size of 2.5 inches seems a good option.
 Additionally, if you want to make your plants grow big and spread out more, you should provide good breathing room for their growth, ideally around ½ inches to 1 inch.
 You are now ready to decide which container suits your succulents best and purchase the ones that you will love most.
 While there is a lot more to see in selecting a pot for your succulents, it's still a fascinating journey of growing succulents in your home.